 When finding a job, you might have some luck with traditional job boards like Indeed and SimplyHired.
 However, you’ll find more opportunities using a cannabis industry-specific job board or recruitment agency.

 The THC Staffing group is a cannabis industry recruiting agency where you can upload your resume, and employers can upload job listings.
 The company aims to help connect the right businesses with the right employees and offer help to newcomers and current industry professionals looking to advance their careers.

-This company is unique because it’s explicitly focused on ensuring the cannabis industry remains open and friendly to women and persons of color.
-With THC Staffing, Quality Control Analytics, and Joint Venture & Co., they have created CannaCareers, which was designed to provide professional development resources offering job sourcing, education, and more.
+This company is unique because it explicitly focuses on ensuring the cannabis industry remains open and friendly to women and persons of color.
+With THC Staffing, Quality Control Analytics, and Joint Venture & Co., Women of Color in Cannabis created CannaCareers, designed to provide professional development resources offering job sourcing, education, and more.

 Volunteering and Internships

 Nothing beats having experience under your belt.
 The good news is that there are plenty of ways to gain this experience, even if you’re new to the cannabis industry.
 If you’re finding it hard to get someone to hire you for a paid role because of a lack of experience, search for an internship or a volunteer position instead.

 Smaller companies and nonprofits are often underfunded and rely on volunteers and unpaid interns to get things done.
 If you’re not in dire financial need, this is a great route to get you where you want to be.